 Public Health is engaged at the municipal, provincial and federal levels to influence factors in our society that impact health.
-We work closely with community partners on research, policy changes and developing new programs and interventions to make big impacts at the local level.
+We work closely with community partners to research and study the whole population to understand patterns of health and the factors that impact it.
+We are then able to focus on research, policy changes and developing new programs and interventions to make big impacts at the local level.

 Image caption: three people of varying heights are trying to pick apples from a tree.
 If they all get a box to stand on, it’s equality but the two shorter individuals still cannot reach the tree.
 On the other hand, if each person gets the number of boxes to stand on that they need to reach the tree (whether it’s 1 for the tallest person or 3 for the shortest person), it’s equity.